From random matrices to long range dependence: Introduction

 \section{Introduction}

 The notion of {\it long range dependence} is of significant importance in the field of stochastic processes.
 Consider any stationary stochastic process indexed by $\bbz$.
 If the process is an i.i.d.\ collection, then it does not have any memory, and hence it is {\it short range dependent}.
-For a general stochastic process which is not necessarily i.i.d., whether it is long or short range dependent is determined by how much it resembles an i.i.d. collection.
+A stark contrast to the i.i.d. situation is one where any two entries of the stochastic process are almost surely equal, in which case it is long range dependent.
+For a general stochastic process which is not necessarily one of the these two extremes, whether it is long or short range dependent is determined by whether it resembles an i.i.d. collection or a collection where the same random variable gets repeated.
 In order to make the idea of resemblance precise, different functionals of the process are studied.
 If the behavior of a functional of interest is close to that in the i.i.d.\ setup, then the process is short range dependent, otherwise it is long range dependent.
-Therefore, the definition of long range dependence varies widely with context, and it is no wonder that there are numerous definitions of this concept in the literature, which are not equivalent.
+Naturally, the definition of long range dependence varies widely with context, and it is not surprising that there are numerous definitions of this concept in the literature, which are not equivalent.
 The survey article by \cite{samorodnitsky:2006} describes in detail this notion from various points of view.

 The current paper is an attempt to understand long range dependence in yet another context, namely that of random matrices.
 Let $\{X_{j,k}:j,k\in\bbz\}$ be a {\bf real} stationary Gaussian process with zero mean and positive variance.
 That means,